sybrew/the-seo-framework/readme.txt

 * Privately marked class `\The_SEO_Framework\Admin\SEOBar\Builder` is no longer erroneously marked as a replacement for the deprecated class `\The_SEO_Framework\Interpreters\SEOBar`.
 * Method `tsf()->query()->utils()->query_supports_seo()` now considers the query supported when the homepage is assigned a broken ID.
 * Filter `the_seo_framework_allow_external_redirect` now fixes redirect URLs during the saving sequences again.
+* Removed Lodash dependencies in the Block Editor because [Gutenberg is moving away from it](https://github.com/WordPress/gutenberg/issues/17025).
 * It's 2024!
 Updated all files' copyright year.

 = 5.0.2 =